 - Traffic safety issues around schools

-- Lack of infrastructure such as sidewalks, crosswalks, or speed bumps you feel could provide safer streets
+- Lack of infrastructure such as sidewalks or crosswalks you feel could make streets safer

 - Suggestions for improvements to signal timing, visibility, signage, sight lines, or lighting

 - Concerns about speeding drivers or speed limits in general (Note: PBOT's Traffic Investigations team is reviewing speed limits citywide based on new state guidance, with a goal of 20-30 mph speeds on most city streets.)

 If you are unsure where to start, call the Portland Bureau of Transportation (PBOT) main line during regular business hours at 503-823-5185 for frequently asked questions.

 Wait for referral or investigation (not guaranteed)